 Moreover, the popularity of implementing reinforcement learning (RL), a subpart of machine learning (ML), has increased (Niroui et al., 2019).
 RL is characterised by computer learning in sequential decision-making problems in which there is limited feedback (Otterlo & Wiering, 2012).
 RL approaches have two limitations in RE of UIE, namely that state features need to be handcrafted and that it suffers from the curse of dimensionality (Arulkumaran, 2017).
 A more advanced approach of RL that is proposed is deep reinforcement learning (DRL).
 Contrary to RL, DRL learns state features automatically and dimensionality can be reduced through iterative interactions with the environment (Arulkumaran, 2017).
 Implementing DRL in RE of unknown cluttered environments, such as UIE, is still in a developing phase.
 (Niroui et al., 2019)

 According to Cadena et al. (2016), RE is entering a new era, called robust-perception age, in which challenges await.
-These challenges are among others robustness and , which will be the two main foc of this project.
-Robustness (or robust performance) entails that the RE method can operate in a broad set of UIEs (Cadena et al., 2016).
+These challenges are among others robustness and efficiency, which will be the two main focuses of this project.
+Robustness (or robust performance) entails that the RE method can operate in a broad set of UIEs with noisy (Cadena et al., 2016).
+Efficiency means that the robot can use less time to explore as much as possible in UIE.

 /STATE OF THE ART